polyaxon/polyaxon/site/docs/management/ui/agents.md

 ## Agent deployment

-You can deploy and agent or refresh/regenerate its token using the configure tab
+You can deploy an agent or refresh/regenerate its token using the configure tab

 ![agent-deployment](../../../../content/images/dashboard/agents/deployment.png)